 Many health plans today take a largely transactional approach to risk adjustment.
-When a submission deadline approaches, they may hastily compile a list of members to perform a “sweep” for risk adjustment coding.
+When a submission deadline approaches, they may hastily compile a list of members to perform a “sweep” for their risk adjustment coding operations.
 There’s rarely enough time to take a thoughtful approach that streamlines the efforts.

 The process entails gathering member charts and sending the charts to coders for review.
 Manual data acquisition is difficult because it usually requires onsite abstractors to copy, fax, or scan documents.
 In addition, the retrieved charts can be disorganized and muddled with documents that are not relevant to risk adjustment.
 Once clinical data are acquired, coders typically review all documents with no particular strategy or prioritization – or as many as they can before the submission deadline.
 Measuring coder productivity is difficult, which potentially reduces effectiveness.

 With such a haphazard process, health plans may not fully understand their risk adjustment programs’ return on investment.
 With risk adjustment becoming increasingly important to the bottom line of health plans and the wellness of patients, organizations need to improve their programs to gain a competitive advantage.

 Prioritizing the efforts that go into risk adjustment can greatly reduce the waste inherent in the process.
 Rather than review charts unsystematically, coders can leverage technology that flags specific charts with the highest likelihood of yield.

 Natural language processing (NLP) – which can be used to analyze free text in clinical documents – is proven to effectively prioritize risk adjustment efforts to maximize coder productivity and accuracy.
 Once evidence of risk conditions are identified via NLP, those documents can be presented to coders for review – effectively reducing the number of charts that coders are required to manually review.
 Organizations have been able to see up to 4x increase in coder productivity as a result.